janiceloo/janiceloo.github.io/_posts/2016-8-20-raejewelry.md

 image: assets/images/RaeJewelry_01.jpg
 ---
 <br>
 RAE Jewelry's branding and eCommerce site was designed and built for an entrepreneur who handcrafts jewelry that has been inspired by her travels.
-Rae Jewelry is a mobile responsive, custom eCommerce platform.
+Rae Jewelry is a mobile responsive, custom eCommerce platform.<br>
 <br>
 Process:<br>
 1. Branding brainstorm / Logo design inspiration<br>